 - Create a SWOT analysis – The SWOT analysis is a classic business plan component that allows you to identify your business strengths and weaknesses and the opportunities and threats your business faces.
 You should understand the components of the SWOT analysis before creating your business plan.

 - Focus on the problem you’re solving – In your market analysis section, you need to focus on the problem your product or service solves.
-You also need to provide data to support the problem’s significance to warrant a business solution.
+You must also provide data to support the problem’s significance to warrant a business solution.

 - Understand the competition – Whatever market you’re in will always be competition.
 Even if you’re the first to market with a particular product or service, there will still be alternatives your customers could choose to use.
 As part of your business plans for funding, you must show a firm understanding of the competitors you will face.